Components

 • Use labels to describe form fields.

-Modal Footer allows us to add content like a actions or informational text to the bottom of a modal.
+Modal Footer allows us to add actions or informational text to the bottom of a modal.
+Modal V2 provides a simplified API with automatic button wrapping.

 Information